AerialScreensaver/AerialCompanion/README.md

 ## I don't want one more icon on my status bar !

-The current version only works as a status bar item, but the option to run it as a daemon will happen in a subsequent release.
+Starting with version 0.5, Aerial Updater can now run in the background !

-## Any known caveats/issues with version 0.3
+## Any known caveats/issues with version 0.5

-- This tool only install/updates Aerial if you install it for your user only, and not for all users.
-Installing a screen saver for all users require an administrator password at install, and at each subsequent update, defeating the purpose of an auto-updater.
-It's recommended to check if you have an `Aerial.saver` file in `/Library/Screen Savers/`If you do, please remove it as you'll get two versions of Aerial alongside each other in your
 - Like always when updating a screen saver, you must first close System Preferences.
-If you don't, you will need to restart it after installation to reload the new version as the old one will remain in memory.
+If you don't, you will need to restart it after installation to reload the new version as the old preference panel will remain in memory.
+The screensaver when running in full screen will however load correctly.

 ## Why should I trust you ?
 Who are you ?